heltonx/NodeVbs_PCinfoAPI/README.md

 .....................

-OBSERVATIONS
+NOTES

-If, when run the ps1 script, you get the error similar to
+If (when running the ps1 script) you encounter an error similar to

     + CategoryInfo          : ErrodeSegurança: (:) [], PSSecurityException
     + FullyQualifiedErrorId : UnauthorizedAccess